Matchbook FX: Unique aspects

-Matchbook FX was also unique in that, in addition to its own user-generated bids and offers, it was the first ever e-FX trading platform to feature dynamic fully automated, executable streaming currency prices (as opposed to Request for Quotation "RFQ" driven prices) contributed directly from a major FX bank (rumored to have been Deutsche Bank).
-Though such a configuration is now commonplace, it was widely considered by those in the industry to be a technological innovation in 1999.
+Matchbook FX was the first e-FX trading platform to feature dynamic fully automated, executable streaming currency prices (as opposed to Request for Quotation "RFQ" driven prices) contributed directly from a major FX bank (rumored to have been Deutsche Bank).
+This configuration, which is now commonplace, was considered a technological innovation in 1999.

-One of the most important factors that set MatchbookFX apart, however, was its 100% pass-through, "agency" brokerage model, as opposed to the 'market-maker/principal,' or 'counterparty' model which was far more common at that time, and is still.
-Market-making/principal FX brokers typically assume the opposite position & risk from their clients' trades, which causes an immediate conflict-of-interest; The brokerage gains when the clients lose.
-These types of FX brokers are sometimes referred to as "bucket-shops" because most customer trades are not immediately offset, but simply accumulated in the broker's 'bucket' and are managed, either actively or passively, at a later time.
 As an ECN, MatchbookFX never carried market-risk or managed FX positions and thus was never subject to conflicts-of-interest with its users.

-Matchbook FX also innovated on the US FX regulatory front, by being the first major US-based FX dealer to voluntarily subject itself to NFA (National Futures Association) regulations, prior even to the Commodity Futures Modernization Act of 2000.

-At the time of Matchbook FX's launch, a handful of other retail-focused online FX dealers existed, none of which were NFA regulated, notably CMC Markets, GFT Forex and MG Forex but these firms served as Principals/Market-Makers, where clients could only trade on the prices they were quoted, at bid/ask spreads they could not control.
+Matchbook FX was the first major US-based FX dealer to voluntarily subject itself to NFA (National Futures Association) regulations.
+At the time of Matchbook FX's launch, a handful of other retail-focused online FX dealers existed, none of which were NFA regulated.

 Final days

 The implosion of the dot-com bubble in 2000 severely hindered Matchbook FX's ability to raise continued operating funds.
 The stock price of GlobalNetFinancial.com (NASDAQ: GLBN), Matchbook FX's main financial backer, fell from a high of over $70 per share in 2000 to less than $1 per share by the end of 2001.
 By 2002, Matchbook FX was sold to a consortium of investors who made the decision to discontinue the Matchbook FX brand.

-Following Matchbook FX, many technology-driven FX trading operations soon emerged including Currenex, Atriax (now defunct), FXall, Hotspot FX (a Matchbook FX carbon-copy ECN), as well as FXCM, Gain Capital and Saxo Bank which together with CMC Markets ushered in an explosive new era of online retail FX trading.
+Following Matchbook FX, other technology-driven FX trading operations emerged, including Hotspot FX (a Matchbook FX carbon-copy ECN), FXCM, Gain Capital, Saxo Bank, and CMC Markets.